All Episodes

 But the Post didn't care about protecting Nicholas.

-To the contrary, they raced with a reckless disregard of the facts and the truth, because in this day and time, there's a premium for being first and the loudest media bully.
+To the contrary, they raced with a reckless disregard of the facts and the truth because in this day and time, there's a premium for being first and the loudest media bully.

-And the Post wanted to lead the charge against this child because he was a pawn in their political war against their political adversary.
+And the Post wanted to lead the charge against this child because he was a pawn in their political war against their political adversary, a war so disconnected and beyond even the comprehension of Nicholas that it might as well have been science fiction.

 Now, last paragraphs, then I got to take a break.

-And that is hold the bully fully accountable for its wrongdoing in a manner which effectively deters the bully from again bullying other children.
+Then it goes on to say the Post must be dealt with the same way every bully is dealt with, and that is hold the bully fully accountable for its wrongdoing in a manner which effectively deters the bully from again bullying other children.

-In a civil lawsuit, punishment and deterrence is found in awarding money damages to the victim and target of the bully in order to fully compensate Nicholas for his damages and to punish, deter, and teach the Post a lesson it will never forget.
+In order to fully compensate Nicholas for his damages and to punish, deter, and teach the Post a lesson it will never forget.

-The amount Jeff Bezos, the world's richest person paid in cash for the Post when his company purchased the newspaper.
+This action seeks money damages in excess of $250 million, the amount Jeff Bezos, the world's richest person, paid in cash for the Post when his company purchased the newspaper.

-And I bet there's hundreds of them.
+Even Dershowitz thinks this is going to be, and I bet there's hundreds of them.

 Mobs all over the media.